COVID-19: Three Rivers Updates and FAQs

 Are you offering public programs?

-Can I still reserve facilities at your parks for my upcoming event?
+Can I reserve a facility for my upcoming event?

-Are recreation passes still required for certain activities at your parks?
+Are recreation passes still required for certain activities?

 Yes, while access to our parks’ general recreation areas is free, there are some activities that require a recreation pass.
-These activities include archery, disc golf, dog off-leash areas, horse trails and boat trailer parking lots.
+These activities include cross-country skiing, archery, dog off-leash areas, horse trails and snowmobile trailer parking lots.
 Purchasing day passes and annual passes is available only online at this time.

 What activities are available this time of year?

 There are numerous ways to enjoy the outdoors right now.

 - Go for a walk or a hike.

 - Take a bike ride along one of our regional trails.